Close Menu

 OUR ATTORNEYS WILL ANSWER YOUR SSI QUESTIONS

-The lawyers and staff at our law firm can help you file your application for SSI benefits online at Social Security’s website.
+The lawyers and staff at our law firm can help you file your application for SSI benefits on Social Security’s website.
 Usually, we can tell you over the phone if your child has a good chance of winning SSI benefits.
-Call us or fill out our contact form and we will answer your questions for free about SSI benefits.
+Call us.
+Or, fill out our contact form and we will answer your questions for free about SSI benefits.

 If you want to win SSI benefits, then you need to take the first step and call us now.
 Hire our experienced team of attorneys to help you with your case.
 Your child will need to go to the doctor, counselor, or another treating medical source to prove that they deserve benefits.

-Medical records are the information we will need to prove to the SSA that your child meets SSA’s rules.
+Medical records are the information we need to prove that your child meets SSA’s rules.
 Don’t worry.
 Your job is to take your child to the doctor and get treatment for Oppositional Defiant Disorder.
 We will help you collect the medical records you need to prove you deserve SSI benefits.
-Learn more about the five step process to qualify for Social Security benefits.
+Learn about the five step process to qualify for Social Security benefits.

 WORK WITH YOUR LAWYER ON YOUR ODD CASE